Why An Ocean Ambassador Certification Program?

 - How the ocean impacts our lives

-- The plastic movement: Break Free From Plastic
+- Break Free From Plastic and brand audit discussion

 - Event planning and community engagement: how to grow within your community